blan4/Wazzup/README.md

 #Requirements

-1) Wazzup site - phishing clone of the original site.
+1) Wazzup site - fishing clone of the original site.
 2) Selenium web driver to extract QR-code from the original WhatsApp
 3) Profit!